County Heat and Health Profile Reports

 New York State map Albany County Allegany County Bronx County Broome County Cattaraugus County Cayuga County Chautauqua County Chemung County Chenango County Clinton County Columbia County Cortland County Delaware County Dutchess County Erie County Essex County Franklin County Fulton County Genesee County Greene County Hamilton County Herkimer County Jefferson County Kings County (Brooklyn) Lewis County Livingston County Madison County Monroe County Montgomery County Nassau County New York County (Manhattan) Niagara County Oneida County Onondaga County Ontario County Orange County Orleans County Oswego County Otsego County Putnam County Queens County Rensselaer County Richmond County (Staten Island) Rockland County Saratoga County Schenectady County Schoharie County Schuyler County Seneca County St. Lawrence County Steuben County Suffolk County Sullivan County Tioga County Tompkins County Ulster County Warren County Washington County Wayne County Westchester County Wyoming County Yates County

 Local health departments, county emergency planning offices and local governments can use this information to support efforts towards mitigating the impacts of extreme heat.
-The county profiles provide a picture of heat index trends and future projections, regional heat index where heat-related risks begin to increase, socio-demographic and environmental vulnerability to heat, and availability of adaptation resources for each county, excluding New York City.
+The reports provide a picture of heat index trends and future projections, regional heat index where heat-related risks begin to increase, socio-demographic and environmental vulnerability to heat, and availability of adaptation resources for each county, excluding New York City.

 Exposure: Heat